-We have audited the financial statements of Vow ASA (the Company), which comprise the financial statements of the Company and the consolidated financial statements of the Company and its subsidiaries (the Group).
+We have audited the financial statements of Vow ASA (the Company), which comprise the financial statements of the Company and its subsidiaries (the Group).
 The financial statements of the Company and the Group comprise the statement of financial position as at 31 December 2022 and the statement of income, statement of other comprehensive income, statement of cash flow and statement of changes in equity for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.